Olya-M/imaginary-houses-GAN/README.md

 ## Training:
 The model is a convolutional general adversarial model (DCGAN) built with Pytorch.
 Some key points are that it uses [DiffAugment](https://github.com/mit-han-lab/data-efficient-gans) data augmentation, [Spectral normalization](https://github.com/christiancosgrove/pytorch-spectral-normalization-gan) for the discriminator, and an [AdaBelief](https://juntang-zhuang.github.io/adabelief/) optimizer.
 I tried out a Wasserstein loss for generating 256x256 images but haven't found it to work well with the fantasy houses dataset.
-The training took about a week and a half with a laptop RTX 2060.
+The training took about a week and a half to two weeks with a laptop RTX 2060.

 ## Sample outputs: